 IPE Best Practices for Audits and Controls

 The PCAOB’s requirements regarding information provided by the entity (IPE)and Electronic Audit Evidence (EAE) have evolved over time in response to the outgrowth of information technology and impacted the requisite workload for controls testing.
 Now, it’s a no-brainer to keep audit evidence, internal controls documentation, and other information used for compliance and audit purposes in digital, rather than physical format — at least in most cases.
-Much of the information used for financial reporting and other regulatory requirements come from IT systems.
+Much of the information used for financial reporting and other regulatory requirements comes from IT systems.
 To address the risks associated with this transformation in audit procedures, regulators increased the scrutiny placed on system-generated audit evidence, like IPE and EAE.
 The question for CAEs is: how do these IPE requirements affect their internal audit team’s tests of controls, and what auditing standards need to be met to satisfy external auditors?

 We’ll walk you through some of the best practices and pain points for IPE, and you can learn more by downloading your free copy of AuditBoard’s IPE Best Practices guide below.